 Exploring questions or problems in the form of classroom discussions, essays, research papers, and other products of research;

-Engaging in discourse beyond the classroom through social media, letters to the editor, oral presentations in public settings, or community service learning projects on public policy issues.
-This Standard corresponds to Writing Standards 1 and 2 and Speaking and Listening Standards 1-6 for Literacy in the Content Areas.
+Engaging in discourse about public policy beyond the classroom through social media, letters to the editor, oral presentations in public settings, or community service learning projects.
+This Standard corresponds to Writing Standards 1 and 2 and Speaking and Listening Standards 1-6 for Literacy in History and Social Science.

 Introduction to the Elementary Grades